alexborisov/abNanoEvent/readme.md

 It aims to be as small and light as possible (501 bytes compressed) and is specifically designed (but not restricted) for usage in the browser.

+**Please note:** that this is an *internal component* that I have decided to open source for the greater good.
+It is designed to be as *simplistic* an implementation of the observer pattern as possible.
+The requirements were highest possible performance and lowest possible footprint.
+Because of that functionality and sanity checking are at an utmost minimal (it is assumed that the end developer will ensure proper implementation).
+If you require something more sophisticated there are plenty of libraries already available.

 ## Usage

 You can use this script in the browser, as a mixin or as a node module (I will package this into a proper node module at some point).